 Mathematics of Computation Concentration

 The Mathematics of Computation concentration has an automatic Computer Science minor.
 With preparation in mathematics combined with a background in another field, you can enjoy the dual pleasures of computational mathematics, using your mind and seeing the results.
+The requirements for this concentration are listed in the advisement sheet.

 Suggested Schedule